chenxinw/FGDC/README.md

-# [Under Review] ExtNCO: A fine-grained divide-and-conquer approach for extending NCO to solve large-scale Traveling Salesman Problem
+# [Under Review] FGDC: A fine-grained divide-and-conquer approach for extending NCO to solve large-scale Traveling Salesman Problem

 ![overview](./overview.png)

-This repository contains the implementation of our paper ExtNCO: A fine-grained divide-and-conquer approach for extending NCO to solve large-scale Traveling Salesman Problem.
+This repository contains the implementation of our paper FGDC: A fine-grained divide-and-conquer approach for extending NCO to solve large-scale Traveling Salesman Problem.

 ## Highlights